-If the Pro features are installed, the ability to import another existing project is enabled in the project details page.
+The ability to import another existing project is enabled in the project details page.
 After tapping the import button, you will be presented with the list of other projects on the device.
 Selecting one project will show more details.
 You can then import the selected project.